Ecosystems & Global Biodiversity: Reefs

 OPTIONS:

-• Evening Activities: like ten-pin bowling, laser tag or for team-building: The Escape Room!
+• Evening Activities: like ten-pin bowling, roller skating or laser tag.
 Please ask us about price

 Itinerary

-Arrival: Welcome to the tropics!
-You arrive in Cairns and are warmly greeted by one of our staff members at the airport.
-(Arrive before 4 pm today).
+Welcome to the tropics!
+You arrive in Cairns, the gateway to the Great Barrier Reef, and are warmly greeted at the airport by one of our staff members.
+This marks the beginning of your Australian geography field excursion (arrival before 4:00 pm today).

 (Please ask us about doing the optional service project today instead of as listed on Day 4 if you arrive early)